 When you need to hire an attorney depends on the facts of your case.
 At a minimum, you should consult with an attorney as soon as possible about your personal injury case.
-One reason why the consultation is needed as soon as possible is to make sure that evidence is not lost.
-This consultation will also help you decide whether you need an attorney for your case.
+Two reasons to immediately contact an attorney are to preserve evidence and prevent you from losing more than you already have.
+The initial consultation will help you decide whether you need an attorney for your case.
 Martin Law Office provides a free initial consultation.
-If you are not able to come to Martin Law Office, we will come to you, whether at your home, in the hospital, at a nursing home, or anywhere else.
+If you are not able to come to Martin Law Office, we will come to you, whether at your home, in the hospital, at a nursing home or anywhere else.

 Yes.
 The initial consultation is always free.

-The insurance company is out to represent their interests.
-The attorneys at Martin Law Office are here to represent your interests.
+Insurance companies are out to represent their own interests.
+The Wisconsin personal injury attorneys at Martin Law Office are here to represent your interests.
 Statistically, an attorney is much more likely to get more compensation for your injuries because attorneys represent a threat to the insurance company through knowledge of the law.